 Potential buyers may decide not to take the risk.

 Septic systems already put people off.
 The knowledge that their home’s waste is sitting in a large tank in their backyard can be a bit gross to some, and the additional effort involved in septic pumping can seem extraordinarily unappealing.
 If you add in the fact that your system is near the end of its life and hasn’t been properly cared for in years, they may withdraw entirely — poof, no more sale.
+It already takes over $15,000 to sell a home, on average.
+Wouldn’t you rather have a nice ROI than lose money on your home?
 By installing a brand new system, you can reassure potential buyers that they’ve got nothing to worry about.

 A new septic system will allow you to raise the selling price.

 Generally speaking, the more up-to-date your home is, the more you can ask for it.
 Whether you’ve installed new kitchen cabinets, new wood floors, or new appliances, your investment goes toward your asking price.
 In fact, bathroom additions typically offer an average of 86.4% return on investment — and septic tanks are no different.
 When you calculate the cost of an excavator (which are big enough to reach max digging depths of 32 feet), as well as the manpower required to install the things, you’re looking at several thousand dollars worth of expenses; when you put your home on the market, you can turn those pennies into profit and include them in the final price.